leesharkey/layerwise_jacobian_analysis/README.md

 The intended contents of each of these directories is explained in the [Good Research Code Handbook](https://goodresearch.dev/setup.html#create-a-project-skeleton).

-Now you should be able to run the scripts, such as:
+Now you should be able to run the scripts, for example:
 ```commandline
 python scripts/train_logical_network.py
 ```